openlawteam/tribute-contracts/README.md

   a library with one function `calc(balance, shares, _totalShares)` to calculate the fair share amount of tokens based the total shares and current balance.\

 ### Guards

+#### AdapterGuard.sol
+ `onlyAdapter(DaoRegistry dao)` a modifier to ensure that only adapters registered to the DAO can execute the function call.

+ `hasAccess(DaoRegistry dao, FlagHelper.Flag flag)` a modifier to monitor the state of whether an adapter in the DAO can access one of the core functions in `DaoRegistry.sol`.

+ #### MemberGuard.sol
+ `onlyMember(DaoRegistry dao)` Only members of the DAO are allowed to execute the function call.

 ### Adapters